top of page

 I am quite satisfied with the final build and very happy with my finished bike!
 I rode it for several hundred kilometers, the shorter wheelbase with the narrow handlebar makes for a lively but surprisingly, very stable ride.

 The 1.200 grams light Scandium frame in 56 cm made for a light and stable base; the hand-assembled wheelset wrapped with Continental GP 5000 clinchers over latex tubes make this an agile and smooth ride.
 It was the right decision to upgrade from the Shimano Sora (R3000) 9-speed to the mechanical 105 (R7000) 11-speed groupset.
 Each shift is more predictable and very precise, in fact, I never missed a shift!
 The braking with caliper brakes is reliable and strong, and the cables and brakes are simple to set up, maintain and replace.
+And it is not difficult to upgrade such a nice bike with better parts for an improved ride without breaking the bank.

 Ride carefully, Gerhard